The ability to make payments via Nvoicepay is only available for US based customers.

 The invoice is approved and exported for the vendor enabled for Nvoicepay.

-Currently international payments can not be made via Nvoicepay.
+Currently international payments can only be made via cheque.

 Nvoicepay conducts a 2-3 weeks vendor campaign, in which they match the vendor list to their database and enrol the vendors.
 In case no match is found they call the vendors to accept electronic payments.